jeremy-khoo/jeremy-khoo.github.io/index.md

 <figure>
   <img src="/assets/trinbacks.jpg">
-  <figcaption style="padding-top:10px;text-align:justify;"><i>The view looking down The Avenue towards Trinity College, Cambridge from the Backs.
+  <figcaption style="text-align:justify;"><i>The view looking down The Avenue towards Trinity College, Cambridge from the Backs.
 Photo taken on the last Thursday of Michaelmas Term 2018.</i></figcaption>
 </figure>

 # About